Postmodern Jukebox: 2012–present

-With over one million views in its first week, and four million in its first year, Robyn Adele Anderson's cover version of Macklemore & Ryan Lewis' "Thrift Shop" (2012) was Postmodern Jukebox's first viral music video.
+Robyn Adele Anderson was integrated into the collective in 2012, becoming for a time the group's primary lead vocalist.
+With over one million views in its first week, and four million in its first year, the group's cover version of Macklemore & Ryan Lewis' "Thrift Shop" (2012) with Anderson on lead vocals was Postmodern Jukebox's first viral music video.
 The song was included on Introducing Postmodern Jukebox (2013) and reached No. 8 on the Billboard magazine jazz album chart.
 This was followed by her cover of Miley Cyrus' "We Can't Stop" in 2013.
 The band performed on Good Morning America in September.
+Beginning in 2013, the band began using guest vocalists on a frequent basis, though Anderson continued with PMJ through 2017 before going solo.

 In late 2013, Postmodern Jukebox was invited to the New York City offices of Cosmopolitan to film a year-end tribute to 2013, covering the year's hit songs with arrangements from different genres and times.
 The "Just Another Day at the Office" mashup included Robyn Adele Anderson singing "Blurred Lines", Cristina Gatti singing "Holy Grail", Anderson and the Tee Tones singing "We Can't Stop", Karen Marie singing "Roar", Ashley Stroud singing "Royals", and Andromeda Turre singing "What Does the Fox Say?".
 The production was completed in a single take, and a companion behind-the-scenes video was also produced.

 In 2014, Kate Davis performed a cover version of Meghan Trainor's song "All About That Bass" (2014) in Scott Bradlee's living room after three hours of practice.
 Davis sang and played double bass; her rendition gathered 8 million views in three months.
 "I knew the song, probably could have done it on the fly.
 Maybe that's why it's so funny.
 I remember thinking it was so funny at the time I was going to crack up, maybe five times."
 The 1940s arrangement and piano accompaniment is by Bradlee with Dave Tedeschi on drums.
 The single was a success, catching the attention of Time, Billboard, The Huffington Post, and PBS NewsHour.